-• Verification through the Free Application for Federal Student Aid form (FAFSA).
+Verification through the Free Application for Federal Student Aid form (FAFSA).
 If the student is either a U.S. Citizen, Permanent Resident or eligible non-citizen (does not apply to international students on a visa) that has completed and submitted a FAFSA, the U.S. Department of Education will verify your lawful presence.
 If the student is unable to be confirmed as lawfully present the Office of Financial Aid will follow-up with the student for additional documentation.

-When the FAFSA is loaded into the GSW Banner system, all students who have been verified as lawfully present by FAFSA will receive a
+When the FAFSA is loaded into the GSW Banner system, all students who have been verified as lawfully present by FAFSA will be satisfied as lawfully present for GSW.